BridgeHIV

 Summer HIV/AIDS Research Program (SHARP)

-SHARP (Summer HIV/AIDS Research Program) is an innovative 12-week paid summer mentored internship and learning experience designed to inspire students from underrepresented communities to pursue further studies and careers in public health-oriented clinical, socio-behavioral, and community-focused research.
-Funded through a grant from the National Institute of Health, SHARP is housed in the San Francisco Department of Public Health.
+The Summer HIV/AIDS Research Program (SHARP) is a 12-week paid summer internship for students from underrepresented communities.
+The program aims to inspire students to pursue public health studies and careers in research.
+This includes clinical, socio-behavioral, and community-focused work.
+SHARP, funded by a National Institutes of Health grant, is housed in the San Francisco Department of Public Health.

 bianca